yaminimanral/StellisLabs-Agents/Veda_Distributed_Reasoning_Agent/Readme.md

 # System Design:

 ## **Architectural Overview**
-The system follows a modular **multi-agent reasoning framework**, where an AI-powered main agent orchestrates the decomposition, delegation, execution, and synthesis of tasks using **LLMs (Groq API) with LangChain**.
+The system follows a modular **multi-agent reasoning framework**, where an AI-powered main agent orchestrates the decomposition, delegation, execution, and synthesis of tasks using **LLMs (Groq API & Gemini API) with LangChain**.

 ## **Core Components**